 £21.5m Return to Play Fund

 There are three parts to this fund - two of which have been adapted from pre-coronavirus funds, with one extended, and all three focus on supporting a safe return to play.

-Return to Play: Community Asset Fund makes awards of between £10,001 to £50,000, from a pot of £5m, to help local sports clubs and organisations adapt and open important places and spaces to help their local community return to play safely.
+Return to Play: Community Asset Fund, which is now closed, made awards of between £10,001 to £50,000, from a pot of £5m, to help local sports clubs and organisations adapt and open important places and spaces to help their local community return to play safely.

 Return to Play: Active Together is a crowdfunding initiative that can match fund, up to £10,000, successful Crowdfunder campaigns from a pot of £1.5m.
 The partnership with Crowdfunder also includes advice, guidance and training to help create a successful campaign.

 This aimed to deliver immediate funding of grants between £300 and £10,000 to those most in need and built on the success of similar previous funds, such as our Flood Relief Fund.

 It specifically targeted organisations, including those not currently supported by us, who have a role in supporting the nation to be active but who were experiencing short-term financial hardship or the ceasing of operations due to the impact of coronavirus.

 This fund is now closed.

 £5m sector partner fund

 This fund was used to support 12 key partners in immediate financial need.

 It was specifically designed to support membership-style organisations playing a crucial role to support other bodies and clubs in sport, with recipients including Community Leisure UK, Disability Sport Coach and the Association of British Climbing Walls.

 £50m sector stimulation

 We believed financial support would be needed to support and stimulate the sector while restrictions were being lifted, and that organisations would need help getting back to business and back to delivery.

 We also want to make sure we can quickly adapt to changes in the way society operates and that we can quickly accelerate good ideas where they emerge.
 Support may also be needed to re-engage front line staff, coaches and other volunteers to be ready to respond as activity habits return or change.